- Metallic Reloading

 HORNADY 270c (.277) 130gr SP BULLET SpirePt 100/BX

-Features exposed lead tips for controlled expansion and hard-hitting terminal performance.
-Our pioneering secant ogive design is one of the most ballistically efficient profiles ever developed.
-Our InterLock design features a raised ring inside the jacket that is embedded in the bullet’s core that keeps the core and jacket locked together during expansion to retain mass and energy.
+Hornady's traditional line of bullets feature exposed lead tips for controlled expansion and hard-hitting terminal performance.
+Most have their pioneering secant ogive design — one of the most ballistically efficient profiles ever developed.
+Most feature their exclusive InterLock® design — a raised ring inside the jacket that is embedded in the bullet's core that keeps the core and jacket locked together during expansion to retain mass and energy.

 WARNING: This product can expose you to Lead, which is known to the State of California to cause cancer and birth defects or other reproductive harm.
 For more information go to - www.P65Warnings.ca.gov.